BlazBlue: Continuum Shift

 expectedly retains a lot of content from the original title.
 The new characters round out the somewhat small roster, but no doubt each character still proudly presents his or her own defined fighting abilities.
 Along with the main attack buttons (A, B, & C) each character has his/her own "Drive" abilities/attacks, which really sets each character apart.
 For example, Rachael Alucard can control wind (and the movement of her opponents), Tager uses magnetism to draw his opponents closer to him, and Carl Clover can control his android-puppet sister to attack his opponent from both sides.
 Some would say the play styles of the characters are slightly "gimmicky," but nonetheless, they bring something "original" to the fighting game realm.
 They're also some of the coolest and most fleshed out character designs around!

-Playing Blazblue on a non-HD TV is just a sin.
+Playing BlazBlue on a HDTV is a must.

 Like I touched on in my review of the prequel, BlazBlue's line-up is not your everyday cast of fighting game personas.
 Much like the Guilty Gear X series, the designs imagined by Arc System Works are entirely original in every way imaginable... which seems to be their "drive" behind the overall design in this game.
 If you're looking for a straight-forward "Ryu-type character" or a good old roundhouse-toting Muay Thai fighter in BlazBlue... sorry, but you're shit out of luck.
 In BlazBlue, you'll have to say goodbye to most traditional 2D fighting game attacks & strategies and enter a world where everyone can perform extravagantly insane attacks, and can air-dash until their hearts content (except for the beastly Iron Tager).